-a.
 A letter dated October 26, 1992 from founding East Asian Librarian Dr. William Wong to Professor Pauline Yu, the founding department chair of East Asian Languages and Literatures, in which Dr. Wong responded to Professor Yu's suggestion of forming a faculty library committee.

-b.
-A responding letter from Professor Yu to Dr. Wong the following day detailing the successful faculty-librarian collaboration and shared view of the most urgent need for cataloging/processing the UCI Libraries East Asian Collection materials.

-c.
-The agenda for the faculty/library meeting dated September 24, 1992.
+- a.
+A responding letter from Professor Yu to Dr. Wong the following day detailing the successful faculty-librarian collaboration and shared view of the most urgent need for cataloging/processing the UCI Libraries East Asian Collection materials. - Item from the UCI Libraries East Asian Collection Archive. - b.
+The agenda for the faculty/library meeting dated September 24, 1992. - Item from the UCI Libraries East Asian Collection Archive.